Online Payroll Explained

 - Do your employees do overtime?

-This must all be accounted for, especially when it happens during weekends or public holidays.
+This must all be taken into account, especially when it occurs on weekends or holidays.

 - Do you fully understand local legislation?

-If you employ people in different countries, you have to pay them according to local laws.
-Make sure you’re up to speed with things like minimum wage, employee tax reporting, and maternity and paternity leave.
+When you hire workers from other nations, you must pay them in accordance with local legislation.
+Make sure you’re familiar with minimum wage, employee tax reporting, and maternity and paternity leave laws.

-These are just a few of the finer points of payroll compliance.
-If you have any doubts, get professional advice.
-Business advisors, local chambers of commerce and accountants are all good sources of advice.
+These are only a few of the more complicated aspects of payroll compliance.
+If you’re unsure, get expert counsel.
+Business counsellors, chambers of commerce, and accountants are all excellent sources of information.

 Always talk to your accountant

-You may have discussed your new hire with your accountant already.
-In fact this new employee may be part of your business plan, drawn up with your accountant’s help.
+You may have already spoken with your accountant about your new hire.
+In reality, this new employee might be a component of your business plan, which you drew out with the help of your accountant.

-Alternatively you might have got this far without the advice of an accountant.
-In that case it’s never too late to hire an accountant.
+You could also have gotten this far without the help of an accountant.
+In that circumstances, hiring an accountant is never too late.

 Consider outsourcing payroll

-- You will still have to provide accurate information about your new employees.
+- You’ll still be required to give accurate information on your new hires.

-- You will be one step removed from the person working on your payroll, which makes it harder to check.
+- You’ll be one step removed from the person handling your payroll, making it more difficult to double-check.

 Use payroll software that helps you

-If you’ve decided to keep it in-house, make sure you use software that helps simplify the work.
-It should be:
+If you want to keep everything in-house, make sure you employ software that makes the process easier.
+It should be as follows:

 - Easy to use

-Check customer reviews and discussion forums, to find out how intuitive it is.
+Check through customer reviews and discussion boards to see how user-friendly it is.

 - Suitable for your location

-Make sure it can be set up to comply with local laws.
+Check to see if it can be set up to conform with local regulations.

 - Connected to your accounting software

-If the software is online, you can access it from anywhere at any time.
-And this means it will always be up to date and your accounting data will always be safely stored.
+If the software is available online, you can use it at any time and from any location.
+As a result, it will always be current, and your accounting data will always be safe.

 Talk to your new employee

-But make sure you talk to them specifically about compliance too.
-That includes their responsibilities, such as:
+But make sure you talk to them about compliance as well.
+This includes their obligations, which include things like:

-- informing you if their personal situation changes in any way (such as address or marital status).
+- If their personal circumstances changes in any way, they will notify you (such as address or marital status).

-- keeping all receipts for allowable business expenses and travel costs.
+- keep any receipts for business and travel expenses that are authorised.

-- fulfilling any obligations in their employment contract with you.
+- complying with any requirements outlined in their employment contract with you.

 Compliance makes life easy for you – and the tax office

-It will also make things easy for the government – the tax office in particular.
-Payroll compliance means you’ll have all the information you need to complete and return tax forms on time.
+It will also make things easier for the government, particularly the tax office.
+Payroll compliance means you’ll have all the information you need to properly fill out and submit tax forms.

-So compliance will save you time and money.
-That’s true from day one right through to the end of your new employee’s time at your business.
+As a result, adherence will save you both time and money.
+That is true from the beginning to the end of your new employee’s employment with your company.